Ahead of Cop26, the world’s two biggest superpowers, China and the US, have tried talking to each other about emissions. Nothing has been achieved

-Join us for a Cop26 series ThinkIn as we look at rainforest preservation and protection.
+A Cop26 series ThinkIn, looking at rainforest preservation and protection.

 How far can we go with the technology we already have?

-Join us for a Cop26 series ThinkIn as we consider whether the technology we need to deliver our Net Zero commitments already exists.
+A Cop26 series ThinkIn where we considered whether the technology we need to deliver our Net Zero commitments already exists.

 Talk is cheap.
 What should CEOs actually do about the climate crisis?

-Join us for a Cop26 series ThinkIn as we ask, what is the CEO’s role in resolving the tension between the need for collective action to survive versus the need for competition to thrive?
+A Cop26 series ThinkIn where we asked, what is the CEO’s role in resolving the tension between the need for collective action to survive versus the need for competition to thrive?